kevinchtsang/heroes-of-the-storm-analysis/README.md

     m_result = 1 (win) or 2 (lose)
     m_title = map name

+## Limitations
+The health and mana of each individual hero and unit cannot be extracted easily.
+Also, the ability cast and cooldowns are not easily extracted.

+Open to suggestions and discussion to improve data extracted.

 ## Version
 The code has been last updated with the [heroprotocol 2.55.0.86938 - 07 Dec 2021 replay parser](https://github.com/Blizzard/heroprotocol/releases/tag/v2.55.0.86938)